-The combining of the iPod touch's large storage - it maxes out at 64 GB - Internet access and App Store support, the touch is not only a great music player, it's also great for games, productivity apps, and much more.
+The combination of the iPod touch's large storage - it maxes out at 64 GB - Internet access and App Store support, makes the touch not only a great music player, but also great for games, productivity apps, and much more.
 Add the new 4-inch Retina Display screen and the ability to record 1080p HD video and you've got an amazing all-around device that will thrill anyone who gets one.

 2. iPod nano

 While it doesn't offer the large capacity or App Store support of the iPod touch, the nano has a lot to recommend it.
 As a very portable, very light iPod, it can be great for people on the go.
 The new 7th generation model takes the best elements of its predecessor--its multitouch screen, a more iOS-style interface--and combines them with an FM radio, a good amount of storage, and an attractive price.

 The music fan in your life probably already spends a lot of time (and money) at the iTunes Store, so they’ll know just what to do with this gift.
 In fact, they may already have a wishlist to spend it on.
 ITunes Gift Cards come in denominations of $15, $25, $50, and $100 and ensure that the recipient is always getting music they want.